susom/trackcovid-consolidater/README.md

 # TrackCovidConsolidator

-An EM to consolidate CSV data from UCSF / Stanford into Various TrackCovid Redcap Project Records
+An EM to consolidate CSV data from UCSF / Stanford into Various TrackCovid Redcap Project Records Right now, there is a path to call the Stanford process which will bring over a new data file in realtime using REDCap to STARR link.
+To initiate this process, call trackcovid-consolidater->loadStanfordData.

+There is another path to load the UCSF data file.
+This process can be initiated by calling trackcovid-consolidater->loadUCSFData($filename).
+The filename and path needs to be specified.

 # Processing data to REDCap